How is neuroblastoma diagnosed?

 Medical history and physical exam

 The doctor will examine your child for possible signs of a neuroblastoma and other health problems.
-For example, the doctor may be able to see or feel an abnormal mass in the body or may find a child has lumps or bumps under the skin or high blood pressure.
-Neuroblastomas can sometimes grow close to the spinal cord, so the doctor may pay close attention to movement and strength in the child’s arms and legs.
+For example, the doctor may be able to see or feel an abnormal mass or swelling in the body or may find a child has lumps or bumps under the skin or high blood pressure.
+Neuroblastomas can sometimes grow close to the spinal cord, which can affect movement and strength in the child’s arms and legs, so the doctor will pay close attention to these.

-Some signs that could be caused by neuroblastoma, such as fever and enlarged lymph nodes, are much more likely to be caused by an infection, so the doctor may look for other signs of infection at first.
+Some signs that could be caused by neuroblastoma, such as fever and enlarged lymph nodes, are much more likely to be caused by an infection, so the doctor might look for other signs of infection at first.

-Blood and urine tests
+Blood and urine catecholamine tests

+Neuroblastoma cells can also make these hormones.
 In most cases, neuroblastoma cells make enough catecholamines to be detected by blood or urine tests.
 The 2 catecholamine metabolites most often measured are: